SYKM

 Ron Shade: tough-guy private investigator with a soft heart, and a martial arts expert, in Chicago, Illinois, by Michael A. Black

-Shader, Dr. Susan: a psychiatrist and criminal profiler in Chicago, Illinois by Joseph Glass
+Dr. Susan Shader: psychiatrist and criminal profiler in Chicago, Illinois, by Joseph Glass

-Shaft, John: a tough, black private detective in New York, New York by Ernest Tidyman
+John Shaft: tough, black private detective in New York City, by Ernest Tidyman

-Shakespeare, Young Will: a writer, the Elizabethan era's answer to Sherlocke Holmes, in London, England by Simon Hawke
+Will Shakespeare: a young writer, and Tuck Smythe, an aspiring actor, the Elizabethan era’s answer to Holmes and Watson, in London, England, by Simon Hawke

-Shallot, Sir Roger: agent of Cardinal Wolsey in England by Michael Clynes
+Sir Roger Shallot: agent of Cardinal Wolsey in England, by Michael Clynes (Paul Doherty)

 Alex Shanahan: general manager of Majestic Airlines, in Boston, Massachusetts, and elsewhere, sometimes undercover investigator in the airline industry, and later a private investigator, by Lynne Heitman